OpenEvalProject/evals/manuscripts/elife-74334/v1/manuscript.md

 ## Materials and methods

-## Animals
+### Animals

 Honeybee workers (Apis mellifera carnica) were collected from colonies of the department next to the Biocenter at the University of Würzburg, Germany.
 We declared bees that returned to the hive with pollen loads on their hind legs as forager bees.
-As nurse bees, we defined bees, that were sitting on a brood comb and were actively heating (thorax temperature, TTHX≥32 °C).
+As nurse bees, we defined bees, that were sitting on a brood comb and were actively heating (thorax temperature, TTHX$\geq$32 °C).
 TTHX was monitored with a portable thermographic camera (FLIR E6, FLIR, Wilsonville, USA).
 Pollen forager were collected for the gene expression analysis from the same hives and were immediately flash-frozen in liquid nitrogen and stored at –80 °C. For the age-series analysis (monoamine quantification, gene expression analysis), a queen was caged on a brood comb for 3 days.
 Shortly before the bees started to emerge, we transferred the brood comb into an incubator (34 °C, RH = 65 %).
 The first group (0-day-old bees) consisted of newly hatched bees and were collected directly from the brood comb.
 The remaining newly hatched bees were color-marked and then inserted into a standard hive.
 Those bees were collected from the hive after 7, 14, 21, and 28 days, respectively.
 For the AmGAPDH expression analysis, 7-day-old age-marked bees were collected from a hive and distributed equally into two identical cages.
 For the cold stress experiment, one cage was placed in an incubator at 10 °C for 120 min, while the other served as a control (120 min, 34 °C).
 For the octopamine injection experiment, bees of the control group receive an injection of saline solution (270 mM sodium chloride, 3.2 mM potassium chloride, 1.2 mM calcium chloride, 10 mM magnesium chloride, 10 mM 3-(N-morpholino) propanesulfonic acid, pH = 7.4; Erber and Kloppenburg, 1995) into their flight muscles.
 The test group was injected with octopamine (0.01 M in saline).
 Subsequently, both groups were incubated for 120 min at 34 °C. All collected bees (expression analysis, monoamine quantification) were immediately flash-frozen in liquid nitrogen and subsequently stored at –80 °C.

-## Immunohistochemistry
+### Immunohistochemistry

 For octopamine immunolabeling, we used a polyclonal rabbit anti-octopamine antibody (IS1033, ImmuSmol, Bordeaux, France) together with the STAINperfect immunostaining kit A (SP-A-1000, ImmuSmol, Bordeaux, France).
 We have analyzed ten individual MMTGs in three independent experiments for frontal sections and additionally three individual MMTGs for sagital sections.
 Four individual DVs and DLs, respectively, were analyzed in two independent experiments.
 Due to non optimal tissue permeability, we have slightly adopted the manufacturers protocol for whole mount preparations to perform analysis with vibratom sections.
 In brief, tissues (MMTG, flight muscles) were micro-dissected and subsequently fixed in fixation buffer for 3 hr at 4 °C while shaking.
 Afterwards, the fixed tissues were washed five times for 30 min with Wash Solution 1, embedded in 5% (w/v) agarose and were cut into 100-µm-thick sections.
 Then, the tissue sections were treated consecutively: 1 hr in Permeabilization Solution at RT followed by two times Wash Solution 1 for 3 min, 1 hr in Stabilization Solution followed by three times Wash Solution 1 for 3 min, and 1 hr in Saturation Solution at RT.
 Afterwards, the Saturation Solution was replaced by the primary antibody (1:500, in Antibody Diluent) and the tissue sections were incubated at 4 °C while shaking for at least for 72 hr.
 After five times washing cycles with Wash Solution 2 for 30 min at RT the secondary antibody (1:200 in Antibody Diluent, goat anti-rabbit Alexa Fluor 568; Molecular Probes, Eugene, USA) was applied for 24 hr (4 °C).
 After the final washing with Wash Solution two and Wash Solution 3 (both 3 times for 30 min at RT) the slices were mounted in 80% Glycerol (in Wash Solution 3) on microscope slides.
 Preparations were imaged by confocal laser scanning microscopy using a Leica TCS SP2 AOBS (Leica Microsystems AG, Wetzlar, Germany).
 HC PL APO objective lenses (10 x/0.4 NA imm; 20 x/ 0.7 NA imm and 63 x/1.20 NA imm) with additional digital zoom were used for image acquisition.
 ImageJ (1.53 c, Schindelin et al., 2012) was used to process images (maximum intensity projection, optimization for brightness and contrast) and Inkscape (1.1, Inkscape Developer Team, 2021) was used to arrange images into figures.
 MMTG nerve terminology is based on the nomenclature used by Markl, 1966.

-## Monoamine quantification
+### Monoamine quantification

 The DV and DL were dissected under liquid nitrogen.
 Afterwards, we thawed the remaining thoracic tissue in ice-cold ethanol to immediately dissect the MMTG.
 The separated tissues were kept at –80 °C until extraction.
 For high-performance liquid chromatography (HPLC) analysis of the monoamines we used a slightly modified protocol as described by Cook et al., 2017.
 For extraction, 120 µL (DV, DL) or 60 µL (MMTG) of extraction solution (10.0 pg/µL 3,4-dihydroxy-benzylamine (DHBA) in 0.2 M perchloric acid) was added in the first step.
 After a short centrifugation (21,130 g, 2 min, 0 °C) the tissues were disintegrated via sonication (10 min, 0 °C), followed by an incubation (20 min, 0 °C).
 After a final centrifugation (21,130 g, 14 min, 0 °C), the supernatant was analyzed via HPLC-ECD (Thermo Fisher Scientific, Waltham, USA) and the pellet was stored at –80 °C for protein quantification.
 A 3 µm reverse phase column (BDS-Hypersil-C18, 150 × 3 mm, pore size 130 Å, Thermo Fisher Scientific, Waltham, USA) and an ECD-3000RS configuration with two coulometric cells (6011RS ultra-analytical cell, Thermo Fisher Scientific, Waltham, USA) were connected to a biocompatible Dionex Ultimate 3,000 UHPLC focused (Thermo Fisher Scientific, Waltham, USA).
 The mobile phase contained 15% (v/v) methanol, 15% (v/v) acetonitrile, 85 mM sodium phosphate monobasic, 1.75 mM sodium dodecyl sulfate, 0.5 mM sodium citrate and ultrapure water.
 Phosphoric acid was used for accurate pH adjustment (pH 5.6 ± 0.01).
 We used a flow rate of 0.5 mL/min.
 Two detector channels were connected in series with working potentials of 425 mV (DHBA, dopamine, serotonin) and 800 mV (octopamine, tyramine), respectively.
 Quantification was performed via an external calibration.
 The raw data analysis was carried out with the program Chromeleon (7.2.10, Thermo Fisher Scientific, Waltham, USA).

-## Quantitative analysis of cyclic nucleotides
+### Quantitative analysis of cyclic nucleotides

 Individual flight muscle tissues were dissected under liquid nitrogen.
 Individual DV and DL were pooled and 800 µL homogenization buffer (40% (v/v) acetonitrile, 40% (v/v) methanol, 20% (v/v) H2O) was added and homogenized as described above.
 Samples were incubated at 95 °C for 10 min and then stored in the freezer (–80 °C) until further processing.
 After centrifugation (10 min, 21,130 g), the supernatant was transferred to mass spectroscopic analysis (HPLC-MS) as described by Beste et al., 2012.
 The residual pellet was used for the protein quantification.

-## Pyruvate quantification
+### Pyruvate quantification

 Workerbees were killed by decapitating and then the intact DL muscle was carefully dissected and separated into mirror-identical parts.
 Subsequently, both parts were incubated with different solutions using bath application.
 One part was treated with saline solution whereas the other part was treated with 0.01 M octopamine (in saline).
 After flash freezing in liquid nitrogen pyruvate was quantified using the pyruvate assay kit (MAK071, Sigma Aldrich).
 The muscles were homogenized in 100 µL Pyruvate Assay Buffer and in a tissue mill at 35 Hz for 3 min.
 After centrifugation (10 min, 21,130 g), 25 µL of the supernatant were used per reaction.
 Each reaction setup (50 µL) additionally contained 23 µL Pyruvate Assay Buffer, 1 µL Pyruvate Probe Solution and 1 µL Pyruvate Enzyme Mix.
 After incubation at room temperature for 30 min the absorption at 570 nm was measured for each sample and each external calibrator (0, 2, 4, 6, 8, 10 nmol per reaction).

-## Protein quantification
+### Protein quantification

 To compensate possible differences in the accuracy of tissue dissection for the HPLC-ECD, HPLC-MS and the pyruvate quantification analysis, we additionally measured the protein content in the samples after Bradford (Fic et al., 2010) and normalized amine or cyclic nucleotide concentration to protein content.
 The pellet (see above) was resuspended in 120 µL (HPLC-ECD: DV, DL), 30 µL (HPLC-ECD: MMTG), or 500 µL (HPLC-MS: DV+ DL) 0.2 M NaOH.
 After an incubation (15 min, 0 °C), the insoluble material was sedimented (9391 g, 5 min).
 Finally, 2 µL (HPLC-ECD: DV, DL), 10 µL (HPLC-ECD: MMTG), or 2,5 µL (HPLC-MS: DV+ DL) of the supernatant were transferred into a final volume of 1 mL 1 x ROTINanoquant solution (Carl Roth, Karlsruhe, Germany).
 All samples and the external calibrator (1, 2, 3, 5, 10, 20 µg/mL Albumin Fraction V, Carl Roth, Karlsruhe, Germany) were analyzed with a plate reader (Infinite 200 Pro, Tecan, Männedorf, Switzerland).

-## Gene expression analysis
+### Gene expression analysis

 Individual flight muscle tissues were dissected under liquid nitrogen.
 For the MMTG, we have used RNAlater ICE (Thermo Fisher Scientific, Waltham, USA) to prevent RNA degradation during the dissections.
 The GenUP Total RNA Kit (biotechrabbit, Henningsdorf, Germany) was used to extract total RNA following the standard protocol provided by the manufacturer including an extra DNase I digestion step.
 After binding of the RNA to the Mini Filter RNA, we added a 50 µL DNase mix containing 30 U RNase-free DNase I (Lucigen Corporation, Middleton, USA) together with the appropriate buffer and incubated for 15 min at room temperature.
 For the polymerase chain reaction (PCR) experiment, we pooled total RNA from one individual of each age (7, 14, 21 and 28-day-old bees) per tissue (brain, MMTG, DV, DL).
 400 ng total RNA of each tissue were used for cDNA synthesis using the Biozym cDNA Synthesis Kit (Biozym, Hessisch Oldendorf, Germany).
 The cDNAs were then analyzed in 20 µL PCR reactions (1 µL cDNA, 8.2 µL H2O, 10 µL 2 x qPCR S’Green BlueMix (Biozym, Hessisch Oldendorf, Germany)), 0.4 µL of each primer (0.2 µM) using the following protocol: 95 °C for 2 min and 35 cycles at 95 °C for 5 s and 30 °C for 30 s.
 Finally, 10 µL for each PCR reaction was analyzed on a 1.5% agarose gel.
 For the qPCR experiments, we used individual total RNA per tissue.
 Here, for each sample 70 ng (DV) and 30 ng (DL) RNA were used.
 All cDNA synthesis reactions were performed with the Biozym cDNA Synthesis Kit (Biozym, Hessisch Oldendorf, Germany).
 PCR triplicates of each cDNA (5 µL) were analyzed in a qPCR on a Rotor-Gene Q (Qiagen, Hilden, Germany) in a total reaction volume of 20 µL.
 Every reaction contains 4.2 µL H2O, 10 µL 2 x qPCR S’Green BlueMix (Biozym, Hessisch Oldendorf, Germany), 0.4 µL of each primer (0.2 µM) and 5 µL cDNA.
 Finally, octopamine receptor gene expression was determined relative to the reference genes AmGAPDH and AmRPL10 using the R package ’EasypcR’ (v1.1.3) which uses the algorithm published by Hellemans et al., 2007.
 For the AmGAPDH relative expression analysis AmRPL32 and AmRPL19 served as reference genes.

-## Pharmacological thermography
+### Pharmacological thermography

 For the reserpine experiments, forager bees and nurse bees were collected as described above.
 The bees were kept and fed in equal proportions in two adjacent cages (34 °C, RH = 65 %) for 3 days.
 The reserpine group was fed with 500 µM reserpine solution (in 30% sucrose solution) ad libitum and the control group with 30% sucrose only.
 To enhance the solubility, the reserpine was pre-dissolved in acetone.
 For the experiments with receptor antagonists, the day before each measuring day, 20 bees were collected from the same hive and kept overnight in a cage at 34 °C (RH = 65 %).
 In the incubator, the bees were fed ad libitum with 30% sucrose solution.
 All injection solutions were freshly prepared every experimental day.
 All biogenic amines (Sigma-Aldrich), receptor antagonists (Sigma-Aldrich) or Rp-8-CPT-cAMPS (Biolog) were used in a concentration of 0.01 M in saline solution (see above).
 For solubility reasons, a 10:1 volume mixture of saline solution and dimethyl sulfoxide was used for carvedilol instead of pure buffer.
 Each bee was immobilized on ice until no more movement could be detected.
 The thorax was then punctured centrally to inject 1.0 µL testing solution using a 10.0 µL Hamilton syringe.
 Directly before the start of every measurement, the control group received an injection of the pure saline solution and the treatment group an injection of 0.01 M of the biogenic amine or the respective antagonist directly into their flight muscles.
 To enable optimal conditions for thermogenesis and thermographic recordings, we adapted the method of a tethered animal that walks upon a treadmill (Moore et al., 2014).
 This allows the bee to seemingly move freely, while at the same time the camera always monitors the same area of the bees thorax.
 This setup was located inside an incubator (18.5 °C, RH = 65 %) together with a thermographic camera (FLIR A65 camera, lens: 45°, f = 13 mm, FLIR, Wilsonville, USA).
 A thermal imaging video with 30 frames/min was recorded of each bee over 10 min.
 We converted the thermographic videos using the R package Thermimage (4.1.2, Tattersall, 2020) to subsequently read out the thoracic temperatures with ImageJ (1.53 c, Schindelin et al., 2012).

-## Statistical analysis
+### Statistical analysis

 All statistical analyses were performed using R (4.0.4 including ’stats’, R Development Core Team, 2020) and the R packages ’rstatix’ (0.7.0, Kassambara, 2020b) and ’FSA’ (0.9.1, Ogle et al., 2021).
 We performed a Shapiro-Wilk test to check the data for normality distribution.
 Since most data subsets did not display a normal distribution, we analyzed the data using either the Mann-Whitney U test or the Kruskal-Wallis test followed by Dunns post hoc analysis if significant differences were observable.
 For the statistical analysis of the pharmacological thermography experiments, we calculated the mean value per min for TTHX and TA, respectively.
-Afterwards, the Δ temperature (TTHX — TA) for the total time span of the experiment (five or 10 min) was subjected to nonparametric analysis of longitudinal data using a F1 LD F1 model of the R package ’nparLD’ (2.1 Noguchi et al., 2012).
+Afterwards, the $Δ$ temperature (TTHX — TA) for the total time span of the experiment (five or 10 min) was subjected to nonparametric analysis of longitudinal data using a F1 LD F1 model of the R package ’nparLD’ (2.1 Noguchi et al., 2012).
 Visualization of the data was performed with the R packages ’ggplot2’ (3.3.3, Wickham, 2016), ‘ggpubr’ (0.4.0, Kassambara, 2020a), ’png’ (0.1–7, Urbanek, 2013), ’cowplot’ (1.1.1, Wilke, 2019), and ’magick’ (2.7.0, Wilke, 2019).